 For the quickest recovery from influenza get plenty of rest; drink fluids like juice, water or hot tea; and take an aspirin substitute for muscle aches and fever (but never give aspirin to children or teenagers who have flu-like symptoms – and particularly fever – without first speaking to your doctor).
 Do not give any medication, including over-the-counter remedies, to a child without first consulting with your pediatrician.
 If a fever lasts more than three or four days see a doctor.
 A doctor can also prescribe certain antiviral medications.
 These medications may make symptoms milder if taken within one to two days of when symptoms begin.

-Who may be at risk of complications from the flu
+Who is at risk of complications from the flu?

 - People 65 years and older;

 - People 50 to 64 years of age that have one or more medical conditions that place them at increased risk for serious flu complications;

 - People who live in nursing homes and other long-term care facilities that house those with long-term illnesses;

 - Adults and children six months and older with chronic heart or lung conditions including asthma;

 - Adults and children six months and older who needed regular medical care or were in a hospital during the previous year because of a metabolic disease (like diabetes) chronic kidney disease or weakened immune system (including immune system problems caused by medicines or by infection with human immunodeficiency virus [HIV/AIDS]);